kwalczak80/Speedy-cars/README.md

   - All hover and focus effects are correct.
   - External links open in a new tab
   - Accessibility is correct.
-  -Responsiveness
+  - Responsiveness
 - Login and Signup
   - Form is clear
   - Form completes its task correctly
-  - Message displayed to the user on the homepage when logged in
+  - Message is displayed to the user on the homepage when signed in
 - Logout
   - Options are clear
-  - Message displayed to the user on the homepage when logged out
+  - Message is displayed to the user on the homepage when signed out
 - Home Page
   - Text is clear and easily read.
   - The video background is correctly displayed.